Xoom Corporation

-Xoom Corporation (also known as Xoom, a PayPal Service) is an electronic funds transfer or remittance provider that allows consumers to send money, pay bills and reload mobile phones from the United States and Canada to 131 countries.
+Xoom Corporation (also known as Xoom, a PayPal Service) is an electronic funds transfer and remittance provider.

 History

-Xoom Corporation was founded in 2001 and has its headquarters in San Francisco, California.
+Xoom Corporation was founded in 2001 by Alan Braverman and Kevin Hartz, with its headquarters in San Francisco, California.

-In June 2010, Xoom was cited in a study by the Inter-American Dialogue of 79 remittance service providers as having amongst the highest consumer satisfaction ratings.
+In June 2010, Xoom was cited in a study by the Inter-American Dialogue of 79 remittance service providers, as having amongst the highest consumer satisfaction ratings.